ezrantn/icitacee-2025/result-discussion.typ

 #import "@preview/zebraw:0.5.4": *
 #show: zebraw

-This chapter delineates the outcomes of the installation and evaluation of the decentralized diploma verification system developed utilizing the Solana blockchain and IPFS.
-The outcomes are assessed according to functionality, performance, security, and user feedback collected throughout the proof of concept testing phase.
-This section examines the consequences of the system's performance and underscores the principal findings that illustrate its efficacy in overcoming the problems associated with conventional diploma verification methods.
+The present chapter reviews the results from deploying and stress-testing the diploma-verification platform, which marries Solanas decentralized ledger with IPFS storage.
+All findings are tallied along four axes-functionality, throughput, security hardening, and user sentiment gathered during the proof of concept.
+What follows is a candid appraisal of how the architectures performance metrics stack up against standard paper-based workflows and the disruptive potential those numbers signal for the credentialing space.

 == System Functionality

-The decentralized diploma verification system was developed and evaluated on a testnet, demonstrating efficacy.
-The storing and certification of diplomas are secure and transparent through the utilization of the Solana blockchain and IPFS.
-IPFS produces a cryptographic hash for diploma files submitted by educational institutions.
-This hash is documented on the Solana blockchain, guaranteeing the diploma's authenticity is immutable.
-To manage this data on-chain, the system utilizes specific account structures:
+A decentralized verification framework for academic credentials has been prototyped on a dedicated testnet and recorded a positive outcome.
+Credential storage and authentication rely on the Solana blockchain alongside the InterPlanetary File System (IPFS), ensuring both transparency and resistance to unauthorized access.
+Once a school uploads a diploma, IPFS generates a unique cryptographic hash of that document.
+This hash then resides on Solana, locking in the credential's original content and preventing later alterations.
+Anchoring large files on-chain requires tailored account architectures; the protocol therefore introduces custom data containers that accommodate the expanded storage footprints while minimizing impact on network throughput.

 ```rust
 pub struct DiplomaRegistry {